-The education and training SBCCD provides for region residents results in the greatest impact.
+The education and training SBCCD provides for regional residents results in the greatest impact.
 As shown in Figure 1, since the district was established, students have studied at SBCCD and entered the regional workforce with new skills.
 Today, thousands of former students are employed in the SBCCD Service Area.

-During the analysis year, past and present students of SBCCD generated \$528 million in added income for the region.
+During the analysis year, past and present students of SBCCD generated \$666.7 million in added income for the region.
 This figure represents the higher earnings that students earned during the year, the increased output of the businesses that employed the students, and the multiplier effects that occurred as students and their employers spent money at other businesses.
+This \$666.7 million in added income is equivalent to supporting 9,850 jobs.